Pushing Trade-Off Boundaries: Compact yet Effective Remote Sensing Change Detection: Introduction

-Through extensive experiment, we validate the effectiveness of the modules in FlickCD and demonstrate that FlickCD achieves a better trade-off and higher efficiency compared to other models.
-Our contributions can be summarized as follows: \begin{itemize} \item We develop the lightweight change detection model FlickCD and design an efficient lightweight decoder capable of extracting both local and global semantic information effectively. \item We propose the Enhanced Difference Module (EDM), which filters out irrelevant change noise while preserving critical difference information, thereby helping the model accurately capture change information. \item We conducted experiments to demonstrate the efficiency of FlickCD among current change detection models.
-It achieves low parameter and computation costs while maintaining high performance, even achieves state-of-the-art on one dataset. \end{itemize}
+Through extensive experiments, we validate the effectiveness of the modules in \textsc{FlickCD} and demonstrate that \textsc{FlickCD} achieves a better trade-off and higher efficiency compared to other models.
+Our contributions can be summarized as follows: \begin{itemize} \item We develop the lightweight change detection model \textsc{FlickCD} and design an efficient lightweight decoder capable of extracting both local and global semantic information effectively. \item We propose the Enhanced Difference Module (EDM), which filters out irrelevant change noise while preserving critical difference information, thereby helping the model accurately capture change information. \item We conduct experiments to validate the efficiency of \textsc{FlickCD} among current CD models.
+It achieves low parameter count and computation cost while maintaining high performance, and even achieves state-of-the-art on some datasets. \end{itemize}